 Spring and fall migration are the best times of year to see the most species.
 This is when neo-tropical migrants are arriving from or returning to wintering locations in

 Central & South America, the Caribbean or the Southern U.S. Spring migration happens March-May, peaking the 2nd week in May.
 Fall migration starts as early as July and lasts through November, peaking in late September and early October.
 Spring migration is shorter because birds are in a hurry to get to their nesting sites and stake out their territory; in fall they can take their time heading back south.
+Summer is a great time to bird as well, because you can observe species that breed here constructing nests, courting and mating, and feeding and raising their young.
+Gray Catbirds, Barn Swallows, Baltimore Orioles, and Black-crowned Night-Herons are just a few of the species that nest in NYC.

 Q: Prospect Park is a very well-known hub for birding, where are some good places to see birds along the coast of Brooklyn?